Cleaning up the WYSIWYG HTML

 My blog is built with Hippo CMS and the Hippo Site Toolkit.
 This means that I use the Xinha (Is Not HtmlArea) WYSIWYG editor to type the content of my blogposts.
 The Xinha editor does its job, but has its limitations.
 Editors may mess up the HTML without knowing it.
 There’s also an option to toggle to HTML mode.
 Editors may again mess up the HTML but then they know it.
 The HTML may work in their browser, but if it’s not valid, it may render wrong in other browsers.
 If the site is meant for a Dutch governmental organisation, the law requires it to meet accessibility guidelines which require the HTML to be XHTML 1.0 strict compliant.

-The HTML cleaner checks if the HTML meets the following requirements:
+The HTML cleaner checks whether the HTML meets the following requirements:

-Are the HTML elements and attributes valid according to the configured XHTML 1.0 dtd?
-Options are
+- Are the HTML elements and attributes valid according to the configured XHTML 1.0 dtd?

 <embed/>codes will be stripped.
 For historical reasons we made an exception for the (IMO evil) element

 - Is the element or attribute allowed in the configuration?

 The webmaster can disallow the usage of an

 <h1>in the WYSIWYG HTML because that element is reserved for the main page title or disallow the usage of deprecated elements and attributes..
 Maybe the design guidelines don’t allow adding markup and therefore the

 styleattribute makes it harder to reuse the content on multiple platforms.

 - Is the inserted CSS class allowed for the elements